maxwells-daemons/caltech-cs11-tensorflow/README.md

 ## Submitting assignments
 To submit assignments, make a private GitHub repository forking this one.
 Give read access to me and the TAs for the term you're taking it, then for each assignment, email me the commit hash for your submission.
-I'll send out the relevant information (GitHub usernames, email addresses, due dates, etc) once people have registered for the class.
+I'll send out the relevant information (GitHub usernames, email addresses, etc) once people have registered for the class.

+## Due dates
+The labs are due at the following times (11 PM Friday) each term:
+ - Lab 1: End of the second week.
+ - Lab 2: End of the third week.
+ - Lab 3: End of the fourth week.
+ - Lab 4: End of the sixth week (take week 5 off for midterms for your other classes).
+ - Lab 5: End of the seventh week.
+ - Lab 6: End of the eighth week.
+ - Lab 7: End of the ninth week.
+At the start of term, I'll send out exact due dates.

 ## Collaboration policy, honor code
 Feel free to collaborate on concepts, algorithms, etc, but please don't share code in any way.